dancer1325/prometheus-website/docs/practices/histograms.md

 observations falling into particular buckets of observation values.

+You might have an SLO to serve 95% of requests within 300ms
+* In that
-You might have an SLO to serve 95% of requests within 300ms.
-In that case, configure a histogram to have a bucket with an upper limit of 0.3 seconds.
-You can then directly express the relative amount of requests served within 300ms and easily alert if the value drops below 0.95.
-The following expression calculates it by job for the requests served in the last 5 minutes.
-The request durations were collected with a histogram called `http_request_duration_seconds`.
+case, configure a histogram to have a bucket with an upper limit of 0.3 seconds
+* You can then directly express the relative amount of requests served within 300ms and easily alert if the value drops below 0.95
+* The following expression calculates it by job for the requests served in the last 5 minutes
+* The request durations were collected with a histogram called `http_request_duration_seconds`.

       sum(rate(http_request_duration_seconds_bucket{le="0.3"}[5m])) by (job)